denten-books/plain-text/main.md

 Alice, Bob, Caryl.
 http://www.computerworld.com/article/2838775/why-google-wants-to-replace-gmail.html
+Communication theory of secrecy systems, shannon

 Zimmermann responded by publishing the source code as a book, an act that was constitutionally protected as free speech.

-### Identity Anonymous authorship.  ## 3.3 We Have Always Been Digital `analog,
+### Identity Anonymous authorship.

+## 3.3 We Have Always Been Digital `analog,
 digital`

-### Introduction The original intuition, challenged by Nelson Goodman in the
+### Introduction

-late sixties, still holds sway in the popular imagination.
+The original intuition, challenged by Nelson Goodman in the late sixties, still holds sway in the popular imagination.
 On this view, digitality has relates to digits, just as "analog" relates to analogies.
 First use of the word digital.
 The distinction between analog and metaphysical